Global Rates of Convergence of the MLEs of Log-concave and s-concave Densities: Summary, further problems, and prospects

 \subsection{Rates of convergence for nonparametric estimators, $d\ge 2$}

 Here we have provided global rate results for the MLEs over ${\cal P}_{1,s}$ with respect to the Hellinger metric.
-Global rate results are still lacking for these classes on $\RR^d$ with $d\ge 2$. \cite{Kim:2014wa} provides interesting and important lower bounds for Hellinger risks for the classes ${\cal P}_{d,0}$ with $d\ge 1$.
-While we believe that their upper bound results are correct for $d=1$, their upper bound proofs for $d\ge2$ seem to contain an error at one crucial point.
-Despite some effort to bridge the gaps (see e.g. \cite{Gao-Wellner:2015}), we have not yet succeeded in constructing complete upper bound proofs for log-concave or $s-$concave classes with $d \ge 2$.
+Global rate results are still lacking for the classes ${\cal P}_{d,s}$ on $\RR^d$ with $d \ge 2$. \cite{Kim:2014wa} provides interesting and important minimax lower bounds for squared Hellinger risks for the classes ${\cal P}_{d,0}$ with $d \ge 1$, and their lower bounds apply to the classes ${\cal P}_{d,s}$ as well in view of the nesting properties in (\ref{sConcaveNestingProperty}) and Lemma 4.1.
+Establishment of comparable upper bounds for $d\ge 2$ remains an active area of research.